 Our steering and monitoring tools as well as our organisational and operational structure ensure that we identify risks at an early stage and are able to act on our opportunities.
 Our central monitoring tool is the system of risk management that we have installed Group-wide, which brings together both qualitative and quantitative information for the purpose of effective risk monitoring.
 Most notably, the interplay between domestic and foreign risk management functions affords us a holistic and Group-wide overview.
 Our own evaluation of the manageability of existing risks is confirmed by various financial indicators and external assessments.
 Key monitoring indicators, reporting limits and potential escalation steps are defined on a mandatory basis in our central system of limits and thresholds for the material risks of the Hannover Re Group.
 As a result, the system provides us with a precise overview of potentially undesirable developments in the defined risk tolerances and enables us to react in a timely manner.
 One testament to our financial stability, for example, is the growth of our shareholders' equity.
 In this context, the necessary equity resources are determined by the requirements of our economic capital model, solvency regulations, the assumptions of rating agencies with respect to our target rating and the expectations of our clients and shareholders.
 This increase gives us a sufficient capital buffer to be able both to absorb risks and act on business opportunities that may arise.

 Similarly, our very good ratings also testify to our financial stability.
-The quality of our Enterprise Risk Management (ERM) is evaluated separately by Standard&Poor's.
+The quality of our Enterprise Risk Management (ERM) is evaluated separately by Standard & Poor's.
 Most notably, our established risk culture promotes the development of appropriate risk monitoring systems and strategic risk management.
 The evaluation encompasses above all the areas of risk culture, risk controls, the management of emerging risks, risk models and strategic risk management.
-This external appraisal confirms the quality of our holistic approach to risk management.
-We would also refer to the explanatory remarks on the financial strength ratings of our subsidiaries in the "Financial position and net assets" section of the management report.
+This external appraisal confirms the quality of our holistic approach to to risk management.
 In addition, the risk trigger mechanism and internal monitoring system are reviewed annually by the independent auditor.
 The Group-wide risk management system is also a regular part of the audits conducted by the internal audit function.
 For additional information on the opportunities and risks associated with our business please see the Group Annual Report 2013.